 Growing up, it was tradition to take an annual trip camping, with my dad, brother, and some family friends..
-The first few years we tested out two campgrounds in Rocky Mountain National Park.
+In the first few years, we tested out two campgrounds in Rocky Mountain National Park.
 Glacier Basin and Moraine Park.
 Finally settling at Moraine Park as the years went on.
 I had not been back after moving out on my own until returning years later with my wife.
-I talked about a place that is very dear to me in my previous adventure blog, https://fliesontheline.com/2019/02/21/the-experience-of-solo-backpacking-foggy-fishing/ but this is my all time most memorable location.
+I talked about a place that is very dear to me in my previous adventure blog, https://fliesontheline.com/2019/02/21/the-experience-of-solo-backpacking-foggy-fishing/ but this is my all-time most memorable location.
 Not because of the area, although spectacular, but the memories made.

 The main appeal to Moraine Park is it’s close proximity to the headwaters of the Big Thompson River.
 The valley that this mountain river roams throughout contains immense beauty.
 Elk frequent the area along with a variety of wildlife to enjoy the vast grass-covered fields.
 This is the place to camp and fish year after year.

-Moraine Park Campground is about a two hour drive from our house in the Denver Metro area.
+Moraine Park Campground is about a two-hour drive from our house in the Denver Metro area.
 The drive is easy and becomes really nice once you hit highway 66 towards Estes Park.
-At this point begins the long, single lane highway with vast farms and fields for viewing.
+At this point begins the long, single-lane highway with vast farms and fields for viewing.
 As soon as you hit the town of Lyons, “The Double Gateway to the Rockies”, the landscape changes quickly.
-Before you know it you are driving along side incredible red sandstone cliffs.
-From there the climb to Estes Park begins on highway 36, winding and weaving though the canyon and following along the N. St. Vrain River.
+Before you know it you are driving alongside incredible red sandstone cliffs.
+From there the climb to Estes Park begins on highway 36, winding and weaving through the canyon and following along the N. St. Vrain River.
 After driving over Lake Estes and creeping through Main street, comes the final stretch into Rocky Mountain National Park.

 My wife and I tend to go all out when we go car camping.
 Filling the trunk of our Subaru, (This coming year will be the year of my Titan with way more space!!) like it is Tetras and the goal is to fill the area rather than clear it out.
 The dogs even sometimes have to share the backseat with the last minute firewood or perhaps the coolers/camping tubs.

 After all, car camping means luxury camping right?
-A six person tent for the two of us with the two dogs.
+A six-person tent for the two of us with the two dogs.
 A full kitchen setup, multiple chairs our cozy cots, sleeping pads and any other creature comfort we are not willing to go without.
 I would say this is pretty much on par with how we would camp when we were kids.
-We would fill my dads full size work van with immense gear.
-Although my brother friend and I did not have cots, we slept on the giant air mattresses that are mostly meant to be a guest bed in you home.
+We would fill my dad’s full size work van with immense gear.
+Although my brother’s friend and I did not have cots, we slept on the giant air mattresses that are mostly meant to be a guest bed in your home.

 The water is small and skinny in most areas but holds some decent Brown and Brook Trout.
 Most of the river grazes back and forth through the grassland creating excellent cut bank shelter for the fish.
 This also means stealth can greatly help increase the amount of fish you catch throughout the day.
 If you are sneaky and able to make long delicate presentations the rewards are exciting.
 Consider that a bend in the river can create a three or four foot pool that cuts under the land another foot or more.
 This creates a unique fishing scenario.
 Cast a fly parallel to shore landing a dry fly inches from the bank.
 The wild 12″ brown trout seeking cover will slam your fly and excite an exhilarating fight.